 (Gen. 1:26-27) Then God said, “Let us make man in our image, in our likeness, and let them rule over the fish of the sea and the birds of the air, over the livestock, over all the earth, and over all the creatures that move along the ground.”
 27 So God created man in his own image, in the image of God he created him; male and female he created them.

 God refers to himself in the plural (“let us” and “in our”), yet the verb (“said”) is singular.
-The Hebrew suffix im makes the noun plural (sort of like adding an “s” to the end of a noun).
+The Hebrew suffix im makes the noun plural (sort of like adding an “s” to the end of a noun in English).
 This makes Elohim roughly translated “the Mighty Ones” which you’ll notice is plural.
 Jewish interpreters sometimes argue that this refers to the angelic host.
 However, humans are said to be made in God’s image—not an angelic image.
 The Bible never teaches that humans are made in the image of angels.
 While we do not believe that this passage proves the doctrine of the Trinity (see comments on Genesis 1:26-27), we believe that it is consistent with this doctrine.

 (Ps.
 45:6-7) Your throne, O God, is forever and ever; a scepter of uprightness is the scepter of Your kingdom.
 You have loved righteousness and hated wickedness; therefore God, Your God, has anointed You with the oil of joy above Your fellows.